discrete-notes/discrete-notes.github.io/_posts/2021-10-07-PODC-DISC-france.md

 ---
 layout: post
-title: The PODC-DISC community in France
+title: The PODC&#47;DISC community in France
 redirect_from: "/2021/10/07/PODC-DISC-france/"
 permalink: PODC-DISC-france
 ---